gearpump/gearpump/docs/deployment-ui-authentication.md

    Gearpump provides a built-in ConfigFileBasedAuthenticator which verify user name and password against password hashcode stored in config files.

-   However, developer can choose to extends the ```io.gearpump.security.Authenticator``` to provide a custom User-Password based authenticator, to support LDAP, Kerberos, and Database-based authentication...
+   However, developer can choose to extends the ```org.apache.gearpump.security.Authenticator``` to provide a custom User-Password based authenticator, to support LDAP, Kerberos, and Database-based authentication...

 ### ConfigFileBasedAuthenticator: built-in User-Password Authenticator